openaccessapp/Documentation/places.md

 * top management support
 * curator supervison
-* we take all the work from you which can be done externally ** we find, involve and organise volunteers as much as possible
+* we take all the work from you which can be done externally ** we find, involve and organise volunteers

 ### Open Source and Free for All